mkbabb/parse-that/docs/tranches/B/research/P6-SIR-SOL-DESIGN-DISPATCH-2026-07-30.md

 effects for:

 - literal success;
+- zero-width success at a nonzero input cursor;
 - literal mismatch and furthest frontier;
+- direct `-1` reachability;
-- typed fault and sticky fault value;
+- direct and nested sticky `-2` typed-fault reachability;
 - `then` right-child mismatch restoring the sequence entry value and diagnostics;
 - `skip` and `next` right-child mismatch restoring their own atomic entry;
+- `wrap` close-parser mismatch restoring its composed atomic entry;
 - left-choice partial mismatch restoring before the right arm;
 - `sepBy` separator-plus-element mismatch restoring to before the separator;
   and